Bliksempie/fractured-world/chronicles/006-01-fragments-of-wisdom-the-americas.md

     fragment-lore-type: structure
     unlock-behavior: on-analysis
 -->
-### The Tower That Didn’t Fall
+### The Tower That Didn't Fall

 **Midgame**: Coordinates engraved in the casing of a failed drone near the Gulf Scar.

 > "One tower still blinks blue.
 Not red.
 Not dead.
 It records.
 It remembers.
 It refuses to admit the world ended."

-*If analyzed, unlocks passive Living Chronicle note tracking “persistent structures” still active post-Fall and increases the chance of encountering stable zones.*
+*If analyzed, unlocks passive Living Chronicle note tracking "persistent structures" still active post-Fall and increases the chance of encountering stable zones.*
 <!-- /fragment-meta -->